 Testing conditions of the Raspberry Pi network speed test

 This should lead to some interesting results as it turned out.
 Each test is run with an iperf server running on the target device (I’d rather see some CPU action on the board itself) and the client (PC – Windows 10) is connected through a LAN cable (1Gb) to the Linksys WRT-1900ACS.
 The test will be run minimum 3 times in a short period of time.
 In few cases where results have been inconsistent, the additional tests have been done.
-The USB ethernet adapter is backward compatible and auto-negotiation will determine the correct link speed.
+The USB Ethernet adapter is backward compatible and auto-negotiation will determine the correct link speed.
 I have verified the adapter on my PC with the test speeds in excess of 700Mbits/s.

 Each board is tested with the same (latest at the time of writing Raspbian Pixel image) class 10 microSD card, the same power supply is used in all cases (an original adapter for indoor tests, and the battery bank for the range tests).
+I have used Tasker to automate the iperf test, you can read about it here.

 The wireless performance tests have been done at 1m, 5m (through walls), 10m, and 20m.
 As the board and adapter orientation do matter, I tried to orient the board and the adapter in a way that would allow for the best internet speeds.
 The orientation of the adapter has been consistent across the tests.
 This should cover the test environment setup, but feel free to ask me any questions about it.